nascentxyz/pyrometer/README.md

 [tg-badge]: https://img.shields.io/endpoint?color=neon&logo=telegram&label=chat&style=flat-square&url=https%3A%2F%2Ftg.sumanjay.workers.dev%2Fpyrometer
 [tg-url]: https://t.me/pyrometer

 Pyrometer is a work-in-progress security tool currently in _ALPHA_.
+We are releasing it in its current stage to find contributors and adventurous users (that don't mind when the tool breaks).

 Effectively, Pyrometer is a mix of symbolic execution, abstract interpretation, and static analysis - we take ideas from each and apply them with an *engineering first* mindset to create an effective tool (and avoid nerdsnipes by academic papers) aiming to help both auditors and developers.